Gabo1122/DCC-BTC-Gateway/README.md

-# TN <-> BTC Platform Gateway Framework
+# DCC <-> BTC Platform Gateway Framework

-Inspired by Hawky's Waves-ERC20 Gateway: https://github.com/PyWaves/Waves-ERC20-Gateway
-But rewritten to be published under FOSS license.
+Inspired by TN Gateway inspired byHawky's Waves-ERC20 Gateway: https://github.com/PyWaves/Waves-ERC20-Gateway But rewritten to be published under FOSS license.

 This framework allows to easily establish a gateway between any BTC chain and the